jaredwray/keyv/packages/website/site/docs/v4-to-v5.md

 # v4 to v5 Migration

 Keyv v5 is a major release with breaking changes.
-The biggest breaking changes are the removal of the URI via the constructor and the support for Nodejs 20+.
-Below are the new features and breaking changes in Keyv v5.
-To get past this please use Nodejs 20+ and update your code to use the new features and breaking changes like the following:
+The biggest breaking changes are the removal of the URI via the constructor and no longer supporting Nodejs < 18.

 ## Before with v4
 ```js